NovySan/unl-digifab/projects/project1.md

 # Flat Pack Future

-This exercise is about building 3d form using 2D materials.
+This project is about building 3d form using 2D materials.
 On the laser cutter we can cut flat stock (corrugated cardboard, matte board, architectural plywood, acrylic).
 The trick is desinging flat parts that can be assembled to make a 3D structure.
 This technique is probably most familiar to you from wooden models (see the dinosaur above).
 In terms of form, this exercise is very open ended -- you do not need to make a dinosaur.

 <br>